Yettimania/apm/README.md

 > Agile project management from the command line.

 `apm` is a minimal viable program (mpv) focused on a hierarchy of parents, children and tasks.
-It is a simple means of managing a project from the command line in place of flash cards, sticky notes, etc.
+It is a simple means of managing a project from the command line in lieu of flash cards, sticky notes, etc.

 It is generalized to a **parent** & **child** system so hierarchy can be defined by individual users.
 For example, **parents** may be defined as capabilites or features.
 Each **parent**, can have multiple children, or stories and each **child** can have multiple tasks associated with it.

-It works on a simple numeric number system.
+It works on a simple numeric numbering system.

-1,2,3... integers are parents
+1,2,3... - whole integers are parents

-1.1,1.2,1.3... are children of the specified parent (1.X)
+1.1,1.2,1.3... - are children of the specified parent (1.X,2.X)

-1.1.1,1.1.2,1.1.3 are tasks for a specific child (1.1.X)
+1.1.1,1.1.2,1.1.3 are tasks for a specific child (1.1.X,1.2.X)

 ## Install